GSA/notifications-api/terraform/README.md

 ### Use bootstrap credentials

 1. Run `./run.sh show -json`.
 1. In the output, locate `access_key_id` and `secret_access_key` within the `bucket_creds` resource.
-These values are secret, so, don't share them with anyone or copy them to anywhere online.
+These values are secret, so don't share them with anyone or copy them to anywhere online.
 1. Add the following to `~/.aws/credentials`:
     ```
     [notify-terraform-backend]